keerah/Deadline-scripts/CustomNotify/README.md

 # Custom notify

- This is a custom event plugin for Deadline that allows flexible email notifications about the jobs.
+ This is a custom event plugin for Deadline that allows flexible email notifications about the jobs.<br>
- Its a roughf cut, quite ugly yet, but works like a charm.
+ It is a roughf cut, quite ugly yet, but works like a charm :)<br>
  Currently this pluging catches the events for:
  - Job submitted
  - Job started